chmp/framequery/docs/API.md

 A framequery model for `dask.dataframe.DataFrame` objects.

-Any keyword arguments are passed to [framequery.PandasModel](#framequery.PandasModel).
+For a list of keyword arguments see [framequery.PandasModel](#framequery.PandasModel).

+The dask executor supports scopes with both pandas and dask dataframes.
+The former will be converted into later automatically, as needed.